Southam, Gloucestershire

 Southam is a village in Gloucestershire, England, located on the outskirts of Cheltenham.
-Its main features are a castle, which has now been converted to a hotel, and the Gloucestershire Warwickshire Railway, which runs through the outskirts of the village.
+Its main features are a Manor House, which has now been converted to a hotel, a 12th Century Church and the Gloucestershire Warwickshire Railway, which runs through the outskirts of the village.

 It is primarily a residential community for workers in Cheltenham, and has a growing retired and working population, attracted by the scenic countryside.

 Though small in size, Southam has a thriving community.
 The village hall is used for coffee mornings, yoga sessions and the regularly occurring kids club among other things.

 The parish of Southam had a population of 1,175 according to the 2011 census.